Patient education: Adrenal insufficiency (Addison's disease) (Beyond the Basics)

 For secondary/tertiary adrenal insufficiency — Possible causes of secondary and tertiary adrenal insufficiency include:

-The clinician will usually obtain a MRI scan of the pituitary gland as well as blood tests of pituitary hormones.
+The clinician will usually obtain a magnetic resonance imaging (MRI) scan of the pituitary gland, as well as blood tests of pituitary hormones.
 The scan provides a detailed image, to determine if a mass or abnormal growth is present.

 ADRENAL INSUFFICIENCY TREATMENT

 The treatment of adrenal insufficiency includes replacement of the deficient hormones.
 The goal of treatment is to relieve the symptoms of hormone deficiency without developing signs of hormone excess.
 Treatment usually requires lifelong hormone replacement.
 Correct use of these hormone medications is essential to minimize symptoms and the chance of adrenal crisis.

 Primary adrenal insufficiency — Treatment of adrenal insufficiency requires a daily dose of a glucocorticoid and mineralocorticoid pill, usually for life.
 Androgen replacement may be recommended for women.
 The goal of treatment is to stabilize hormone levels and relieve symptoms.

 Hormone levels must remain balanced to minimize symptoms and the chance of adrenal crisis (see 'Adrenal crisis' below).
 Fatigue and nausea usually begin to disappear within days of starting treatment.

 Glucocorticoids — Several options are available for replacing glucocorticoids; a clinician will work with the patient to determine the regimen that is most effective, convenient, and that causes minimal side effects.